filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ### GetActorEvents
-GetActorEvents returns all FEVM Actor events that match the given filter.
+GetActorEvents returns all FVM and built-in Actor events that match the given filter.
 This is a request/response API.
-Please see the docs for `ActorEventFilter` for a detailed description of the filter options.

 Perms: read